ePages-de/epages-docs/pages/apps/install-app.md

 ## 1. Ask for permission

 The merchant decided to install your app.
 Great!
-He will then be asked whether he wants to grant the permissions that your app is requesting.
-While submitting the app, you have to define a **scope** for that. ePages displays the user consent form to the merchant as follows:
+They will then be asked, whether they want to grant your app the permissions that it is requesting.
+While submitting the app, you have to define a **scope**, which outlines the permissions and access needed by your app. ePages displays the user consent form to the merchant as follows:

 {% image asking-for-permission.png %}
 Consent page